Intervention/docs/image/v3/introduction/formats.md

 Read how to read an modify colorspace in the section about [Meta Information](/v3/basics/meta-information).

-### Converting Colors to Other Colorspaces or Formats
+### Convert Colors to Other Colorspaces or Formats

 Colors can always be converted to the supported color spaces.
 This is possible even if the driver does not support that color space.